 The Transmission Owners will continue to plan for their transmission systems, including the BPTFs and other NYS Transmission System facilities.
 The planning process of each Transmission Owner is referred to herein as the LTPP, and the plans resulting from the LTPP are referred to herein as LTPs, whether under consideration or finalized.
 Each Transmission Owner will be responsible for administering its LTPP and for making provisions for stakeholder input into its LTPP.
 The ISO’s role in the LTPP is limited to the procedural activities described in this Attachment Y.

-The finalized portions of the LTPs periodically prepared by the Transmission Owners will be used as inputs to the Reliability Planning Process described in this Attachment Y. Each Transmission Owner will prepare an LTP for its transmission system in accordance with the procedures described in Section 31.2.1.
+The finalized portions of the LTPs periodically prepared by the Transmission Owners will be used as inputs to the CSPP described in this Attachment Y. Each Transmission Owner will prepare an LTP for its transmission system in accordance with the procedures described in Section 31.2.1.

 31.1.4 Economic Planning Process